Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

 Community strategies for Unarmed Civilian Protection in South-West Colombia: local experiences and lessons learned

-This project investigates and seeks to strengthen the extraordinary capacity of Colombian communities to navigate the complex conflicts that threaten their security.
-Using a Participatory Action Research approach, which conducts research with rather than on communities, we will collaborate with grassroots organisations and train community researchers in three diverse communities in the Pacific region of South-West Colombia: i) the predominantly Afro-Colombian port city of Buenaventura; ii) mestizo coca growers based in and around the town of Lerma; and iii) members of an indigenous coffee-growing cooperative in Caldono, Toribio, Santander de Quilichao and Bolivar municipalities.
+This project investigated and sought to strengthen the extraordinary capacity of Colombian communities to navigate the complex conflicts that threaten their security.
+Using a Participatory Action Research approach, which conducts research with rather than on communities, we collaborated with grassroots organisations and trained community researchers in three diverse communities in the Pacific region of South-West Colombia: i) the predominantly Afro-Colombian port city of Buenaventura; ii) mestizo coca growers based in and around the town of Lerma; and iii) members of an indigenous coffee-growing cooperative in Caldono, Toribio, Santander de Quilichao and Bolivar municipalities.

-Through an extended engagement with these communities, and utilising a variety of ethnographic, archival and participatory research methods including the use of Participatory Video, the project aims to:
+Through an extended engagement with these communities, and utilising a variety of ethnographic, archival and participatory research methods including the use of Participatory Video, the project aimed to:

 • Document and analyse the diverse experiences, initiatives and infrastructures of Unarmed Civilian Protection in Colombia’s Pacific region;